ITALYHEAVEN.CO.UK: ITALY TOURISM & TRAVEL GUIDE

 Guidebooks

-The Blue Guide is one of the best if you're looking for detailed, clear guides to Venice's architecture and museums.
-For a more general guidebook with practical information, you're spoiled for choice.
-The big names - Lonely Planet and Rough Guides - have decent guides.
-Some publishers offer abbreviated little volumes for visitors on a short break, but a more thorough guide is best in Venice, where you're likely to stumble upon churches and sights by surprise, and want to look them up in your guide's index.
-A 'top ten' type book won't be of so much use in such situations.
+The Blue Guide is one of the best if you’re looking for detailed, clear guides to Venice’s architecture and museums.
+For a more general and briefer guidebook with practical information, there are a number of options.
+The big names – Lonely Planet and Rough Guides – have decent guides.
+Some publishers offer abbreviated little volumes for visitors on a short break, but a more thorough guide is best in Venice, where you’re likely to stumble upon churches and sights by surprise, and want to look them up in your guide’s index.
+A ‘top ten’ type book won’t be of so much use at those times.

 General background reading